“Romantic, laid-back and happiness-infused beach house with pool and excellent service, near Galle (sleeps 2-3)”

-There's a laminated menu sheet with over 20 suggestions of main courses and 7 puddings.
-And being a proud Sri Lankan, Kumara will produce a traditional curry banquet with passion.
-For us he whipped up a mahi-mahi fish curry with rice, dahl, pumpkin curry, beetroot curry, coconut sambal, Sun House homemade chutney and poppadoms.
-For a healthy alternative we also tried the delicately grilled seer fish with a delicious homemade tartare sauce, beautifully roasted peppers, sweet potato and shallots, mashed potato and butternut squash.
-On a sweet note, Kumara’s coconunt flan, French apple tart and chocolate mousse were to die for.
+Being a proud Sri Lankan, Kumara will produce a traditional curry banquet with passion and the menu has over 20 main course suggestions.
+For us, he whipped up a mahi-mahi fish curry with rice, dahl, beetroot curry, coconut sambal, Sun House homemade chutney and poppadoms.
+We also tried delicately grilled seer fish with a delicious homemade tartare sauce, beautifully roasted peppers, sweet potato and shallots.
+For pudding, Kumara’s coconut flan, French apple tart and chocolate mousse were to die for.

-Kikili has a minibar stocked with several bottles of white wine, local beer and gin.
-Two bottles of red wine are also always kept stocked.
+Kikili has a minibar stocked with white and red wine, local beer and gin.
 Kumara can procure more alcohol on request.

 - Chef on request